-- Focus on methodical working to solve issues and/or problems.
+- Focus on systematic working to solve issues and problems.

 - Learning tracks support the learning process in the program.

-- Collaborative learning and learn from fellow students.
+- Collaborative learning and learning from fellow students.

-- Testing and feedback are the motor of students learning.
+- Testing and feedback are the motors of students’ learning.

 - Support of teachers/moderators.

-In the attachment an overview is given of the principles to design a curriculum based on MOOCs.
-The evidence from the literature is summarized (under theory) and possibilities to realize a design principles are presented (under practice).
+The attachment gives an overview of the principles of designing a curriculum based on MOOCs.
+The evidence from the literature is summarised (under theory), and possibilities to realise design principles are presented (under practice).

 Some questions to be answered when you start with MOOCs and other ICTedu-tools

-- Which study activities are necessary to stimulate the students to complete the MOOCs and work with de Virtual Learning Environment (VLE)
+- Which study activities are necessary to stimulate the students to complete the MOOCs and work with the Virtual Learning Environment (VLE)

-- How can you realize a sufficient entry level of the students to be able to follow the MOOC?
+- How can you realise a sufficient entry level for the students to be able to follow the MOOC?

 - How can you meet the needs of the labour market (in Haiti, USA, …,….)?

-- How can you meet the requirements of a bachelor Computer science?
+- How can you meet the requirements of a Bachelor of Computer Science?

 - How can you combine all the answers into a successful curriculum for the target group(s)?